Honi HaMe'agel: Explanation of the word HaMe'agel

 "HaMe'agel" in Hebrew means "circle maker".
 Samuel Klein suggested that the term "circle maker" relates to Honi's profession as a roofer (in Hebrew Me'agel).
 It was customary for sages in the Talmud to be called by their profession.
 Rollers for compressing plaster and mud on roofs during the Hellenistic period were found at Mount Gerizim.
 In the time of Honi, these rollers are the tools of the trade for a me'agel/circle maker/roofer.
 The Mishna in Maakot 2:1 calls this roofer a "circle maker" ("me'agel").
 The term circle maker has a double meaning - profession and a label to describe Honi's drawing circles to interact with God.

+Seder HaDoroth however, writes that the name is toponymic, as Honi was from a town named Maglu (see Seder HaTanna'im VehaAmora'im).